RexKizzy22/evolve-credit/README.md

 - You should have docker installed
 - You should have GO installed and added to your PATH environment variables

-## HOW TO RUN EVOLVE CREDIT API
+## MANUAL

 - Clone the repository
 - Run the command `docker-compose up --build`
-- Run queries using HTTP clients (POSTMAN)
+- Run queries using HTTP clients (Postman or the Browser)